xluciadh/bio-volumentations/README.md

 (`segmentation_mask.tif`), a runnable Python script, and the transformed sample (`image_transformed.tif` and `segmentation_mask_transformed.tif`).

-To run the example, please install to your Python `bio-volumentations`, the `tiffile` and `imagecodecs` packages.
+To run the example, please download the `example` folder and install the `bio-volumentations`, `tiffile` and `imagecodecs` packages to your Python environment.
-Then run the following script from the command line:
+Then run the following from the command line:

 ```commandline
 cd example